SvenGroen/Diffusion-based-Tabular-Data-Synthesis/README.md

     + [Train, Sample, Eval](#train--sample--eval)
     + [Tune and Eval_seeds.py](#tune-and-eval-seedspy)
   * [Changes made compared to the TabDDPM repository](#changes-made-compared-to-the-tabddpm-repository)
+___
+Make sure to have a look at the [Google Colab](https://colab.research.google.com/drive/1fJS9lTVgiaBZq1VlE1SN4aFUZ50GpFAm?usp=sharing) for an minimal setup and experiment running example!
+___
 # Setup

 ## Environment and Dataset Setup
 1. Install [anaconda](https://www.anaconda.com/) (just to manage the environment).
 2. clone git repository: